|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

 1. Discuss basic plasma properties and utilise the laws of physics and their mathematical formulation to obtain expressions for plasma properties such as temperature, Debye length and plasma frequency.

 2. Justify how the behaviour of plasmas can be described as a collection of charged particles or described according to magnetohydrodynamics (MHD).

 3. Derive mathematical expressions for the motion of a single charge particle in electric and magnetic fields, and for plasma MHD behaviour.
 Relate the results to the underlying physics.

-4. Summarise and derive the main properties of MHD waves and the conditions for plasma instabilities such as Rayleigh-Taylor and Kelvin-Helmholtz instabilities.
+4. Summarise and derive the main properties of waves in plasmas and the conditions for plasma instabilities such as Rayleigh-Taylor and Kelvin-Helmholtz instabilities.

 5. Discuss the formation of shocks in a collisionless plasmas and mathematically compose plasma shock jump conditions.